MauererM/profit/readme.md

 * Automatic gathering of market prices and foreign exchange rates
 	- Data can also be provided manually
 * MIT License
-* Uses Yahoo Finance (or others) for automatic data retrieval
+* Uses Yahoo Finance (or others; configurable via plugin/subpackage) for automatic data retrieval

 PROFIT is a simple aggregation and analysis tool for personal finance.
 It provides a comprehensive overview of the tracked assets.
 This is usually complicated by the fact that assets are commonly held in different banks and accounts, with numerous currencies.
 PROFIT is simple and focuses on long-term maintainability and simplicity.